jship/s3k/README.md

    chmod +x /path/to/s3k/bin/s3k
    ```

-If, like the author, you find that even `s3k` is too many characters to type,
+If you find that even `s3k` is too many characters to type, you may wish to add
-you may wish to add an alias to your system:
+an alias to your system:

 ```
 alias s='s3k'